aws-deadline/deadline-cloud-for-after-effects/README.md

 [deadline-cloud-sample package](https://github.com/aws-deadline/deadline-cloud-samples/tree/mainline/conda_recipes/aftereffects-25.0)
 as a reference when building the package.

+Jobs created by this submitter require aerender executable be available on the PATH of the user that will be running your jobs.
+Or you can set the AERENDER_EXECUTABLE to point to the aerender executable.

 ## Viewing the Job Bundle that will be submitted

 To submit a job, the submitter first generates a Job Bundle, and then uses functionality